hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

 ```

 You will see a list of the resources required to deploy your
-infrastructure, tofu also checks if there is any systax error in
+infrastructure.
+Tofu also checks if there is any syntax error in
 your code.
 Your infrastructure is not deployed yet, review the plan
 and then just deploy it to VSC Tier-1 Cloud running: